-The AGC is the principal prosecuting entity.
+The Attorney-General's Chambers (AGC) is the principal prosecuting entity.
 The Attorney-General is the Public Prosecutor and has the control and direction of all criminal prosecutions and proceedings.
 The Crime Division of the AGC is responsible for all criminal prosecutions, including prosecuting offences and supervising prosecutions conducted by other government departments and agencies.
 The Crime Division comprises various specialised clusters, one of which focuses on prosecuting complex white-collar crimes, corruption and technology crimes.

-The CAD is the principal white-collar crime investigation agency.
-It investigates complex fraud, financial crime and money laundering, which are criminalised through legislation such as the Penal Code 1871 (the Penal Code) and the Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act 1992 (CDSA).
+The Commercial Affairs Department (CAD) of the Singapore Police Force is the principal white-collar crime investigation agency.
+It investigates complex fraud, financial crime and money laundering, which are criminalised through legislation such as the Penal Code 1871 (the Penal Code) and the Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Bene fits) Act 1992.
 The CAD also investigates violations relating to United Nations (UN) sanctions implemented through the United Nations Act 2001, which applies to non-financial institutions and individuals.

-MAS regulates the financial industry and exercises its enforcement functions across the banking, insurance, capital markets and other related sectors.
+The Monetary Authority of Singapore (MAS) regulates the financial industry and exercises its enforcement functions across the banking, insurance, capital markets and other related sectors.
 It is responsible for enforcement actions arising from breaches of laws and regulations administered by MAS, which are set out in the Schedule to the Monetary Authority of Singapore Act 1970 (MAS Act), and includes legislation such as the Financial Services and Markets Act 2022 (FSM Act), the Securities and Futures Act 2001 (SFA), the Financial Advisers Act 2001 (FAA), the Banking Act 1970 and the Insurance Act 1966.